Plyometrics is a type of physical training that produces fast, powerful movements.

 Beginners can do this exercise in place.
 More experienced athletes can jump onto something stable (in the video above, I jump onto park bleachers).

 See if you can do 6 to 12 repetitions (depending on your current level of conditioning) for three sets (with a two-minute rest between sets).

 Again, if it hurts your knees or back, stop.
 Seek assistance from a physical therapist, qualified fitness trainer, or your medical doctor.

 One of the most common mistakes people make with exercise – besides not doing it – is to focus on one form of favorite exercise only.

-Of course, if your lifestyle is currently sedentary (and most people’s typical week is way more sedentary than they realize), then the thought of becoming a cross-trainer can be pretty overwhelming.
+Of course, if your lifestyle is currently sedentary – and most people’s typical week is way more inactive than they realize – then the thought of becoming a cross-trainer can seem pretty overwhelming.

 Why?
-Because you can have the heart of a teenager and the muscles of an adonis, but if your spine isn’t long, flexible and aligned – none of that other stuff will mean much of anything.
-If you’ve ever had a friend who suffers with chronic back pain, they will tell you first-hand: keep your spine healthy first!
+Because you can have the heart of a teenager and the muscles of an Adonis, but if your spine isn’t long, flexible, and aligned – none of that other stuff will mean much of anything.
+If you’ve ever had a friend who suffers from chronic back pain, they will tell you first-hand: keep your spine healthy first!

 If you want toned legs and firm, round, lifted glutes – and if you want to achieve stellar heart and lung conditioning – you can learn how to do plyometrics correctly.

 Few exercises are more effective at shaping thigh muscles and firming the glutes than plyometrics.